theirc/airbel/src/_studies/safe-and-sound-in-humanitarian-settings-empowerment-counselling-intervention-eci-delivered-in-antenatal-care-for-pregnant-women-and-girls-affected-by-intimate-partner-violence-in-a-refugee-camp-in-tanzania.md

 start_date: 2019-01-01 00:00:00
 end_date: 2022-01-01 00:00:00
 title: >-
-  Safe and Sound in Humanitarian Settings: Empowerment Counseling Intervention Delivered in Antenatal Care for Pregnant Women and Girls Affected by Intimate Partner Violence in a Refugee Camp in Tanzania
+  Safe and sound in humanitarian settings: Empowerment counseling intervention delivered in antenatal care for pregnant women and girls affected by intimate partner violence in a refugee camp in Tanzania
 featured: false
 evergreen: true
 focuses: